 Click on images below for stories from the field.

 Our organic greenhouse distributes seedlings to the community for reforestation and community gardens.
 We also fund water access and sustainable farming training.

 Regional hospital labs have been renovated and provided updated equipment.
 We provide financial and logistics support for community educators and NGOs to conduct health workshops including girls' hygiene and boys' sex education.

 Over 12,000 students have received scholarships totaling over $530,000.

 We provide access to global sales channels for handicrafts made by 1200+ women.
 30% of our workforce is female, many of whom are managers and rangers, roles typically reserved for men in the region.
 We conduct company-wide anti-harassment training and have an equity and diversity policy.

-Our sustainable charcoal team has produced 10,000kgs of eco-charcoal without cutting down a single tree and are developing sales channels to increase its distribution.
+Our sustainable charcoal team has produced tens of thousands of kgs of eco-charcoal without cutting down a single tree and are developing sales channels to increase its distribution.
+Eight permanent staff manually process 850-1,274 0.5kg briquettes/week.

 We have 300+ locally hired employees, making us 2nd largest job provider in the county.

 A classroom was converted into a computer lab to provide internet access to rural students.
 Road improvements were funded in the project area and support micro loan programs.

 Wildlife Works REDD+ projects in developing nations provide funding for sustainable livelihoods and development programs to give agency to marginalized forest communities.

 The Wildlife Works eco factory trains and employs 46 local women and 23 men to produce apparel and accessories for sustainable brands worldwide.